Why Most Home Warranties Don't Cover Your Roof

 Does a standard home warranty cover roof leaks?

-No — most standard home warranty plans do not include any roof coverage by default.
+No, most standard home warranty plans do not include any roof coverage by default.
 Roofs are considered part of the physical structure of the home rather than a mechanical system or appliance, so they fall outside the typical scope of basic plans.
-A handful of companies (like Select Home Warranty) include limited roof leak coverage in all plans, but this is the exception, not the rule.
-For most providers, roof coverage must be purchased as a separate add-on.
+A handful of companies like Select Home Warranty include limited roof leak coverage in all plans, but this is the exception.
+For most providers, roof coverage must be purchased as a separate add-on or comes only with the top-tier plan.

-How much does a roof leak add-on typically cost?
+How much does a roof leak add-on typically cost in 2026?

 Roof leak add-ons generally range from $6 to $20 per month, depending on the provider and your location.
-Some companies charge a flat annual fee instead.
-Keep in mind that service call fees of $50 to $150 per visit also apply, so factor those into the overall cost when deciding if the add-on makes financial sense for your situation.
+Some companies charge a flat annual fee instead, and others bundle the coverage into higher-tier plans rather than offering it à la carte.
+Keep in mind that service call fees of $100 to $150 per visit also apply, so factor those into the overall cost when deciding if the add-on makes financial sense.

 Will a home warranty pay for a full roof replacement?